awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 + Aurora MySQL engine versions 1\.23 compatible with MySQL 5\.6 and 2\.09 compatible with MySQL 5\.70
 + Aurora PostgreSQL engine versions 9\.6\.17 or higher, 10\.12 or higher, and 11\.7 or higher\.

  This automatic storage scaling is combined with a high\-performance and highly distributed storage subsystem\.
 These make Aurora a good choice for your important enterprise data when your main objectives are reliability and high availability\.
-For ways to balance storage costs against these other priorities, see the following
+For ways to balance storage costs against these other priorities, see [Storage scaling](Aurora.Managing.Performance.md#Aurora.Managing.Performance.StorageScaling)\.

  When Aurora data is removed, the space allocated for that data is freed\.
 Examples of removing data include dropping or truncating a table\.
 This automatic reduction in storage usage helps you to minimize storage charges\.

 **Note**
  The storage limits and dynamic resizing behavior discussed here applies to persistent tables and other data stored in the cluster volume\.
-Data for temporary tables is stored in the local DB instance and it's maximum size depends on the instance class that you use\.
+Data for temporary tables is stored in the local DB instance and its maximum size depends on the instance class that you use\.

  Some storage features, such as the maximum size of a cluster volume and automatic resizing when data is deleted, depend on the Aurora version of your cluster\.
 For more information, see [Storage scaling](Aurora.Managing.Performance.md#Aurora.Managing.Performance.StorageScaling)\.
 You can also learn how to avoid storage issues and how to monitor the allocated storage and free space in your cluster\.

 ## How Aurora data storage is billed<a name="aurora-storage-data-billing"></a>

- Even though an Aurora cluster volume can grow up to128 tebibytes \(TiB\), you are only charged for the space that you use in an Aurora cluster volume\.
+ Even though an Aurora cluster volume can grow up to 128 tebibytes \(TiB\), you are only charged for the space that you use in an Aurora cluster volume\.
 In earlier Aurora versions, the cluster volume could reuse space that was freed up when you deleted data, but the allocated storage space would never decrease\.
 Starting in Aurora MySQL 2\.09\.0 and 1\.23\.0, and Aurora PostgreSQL 3\.3\.0 and 2\.6\.0, when Aurora data is removed, such as by dropping a table or database, the overall allocated space decreases by a comparable amount\.
 Thus, you can reduce storage charges by deleting tables, indexes, databases, and so on that you no longer need\.

 **Tip**
  For earlier versions without the dynamic resizing feature, resetting the storage usage for a cluster involved doing a logical dump and restoring to a new cluster\.
 That operation can take a long time for a substantial volume of data\.
 If you encounter this situation, consider upgrading your cluster to a version that supports volume shrinking\.